Tencent says will consider A-share listing when conditions are right

-HONG KONG, March 21 (Reuters) - Chinese internet giant Tencent Holdings Ltd will consider an A-share listing in Shanghai when conditions are right, Chief Executive Pony Ma said on Wednesday.
+HONG KONG (Reuters) - Chinese internet giant Tencent Holdings Ltd will consider an A-share listing in Shanghai when conditions are right, Chief Executive Pony Ma said on Wednesday.

 His comments came two weeks after reports that guidelines for China Depositary Receipts (CDRs), similar to American Depositary Receipts, were likely to be finalised in the second half of this year by China’s securities regulator.